 Creating a timeline also helps with grouping your inquiries together.
-When you have several of the same type of inquiry listed within a few weeks of each other, they’ll only count as a single inquiry.
+When you have several of the same types of inquiry listed within a few weeks of each other, they’ll only count as a single inquiry.

 Both scoring models and lenders recognize that you must be shopping around for the best loan offer, so they won’t worry that you’re trying to scramble for several different loans.

-If you want to avoid having multiple hard inquiries listed altogether, focus on lenders who provide a pre-approval offer, which only causes a soft inquiry on your credit report.
+If you want to avoid having multiple hard inquiries listed altogether, focus on lenders who provide a pre-approval offer, which only causes a soft credit inquiry on your credit report.

 What is a Soft Inquiry?